afrase/kodiswift/docs/patterns.rst

 Using extra parameters in the query string
 ------------------------------------------

-When calling :meth:`xbmcswift.Plugin.url_for`, any keyword arguments passed that are not required for the specified view function will be added as query string arguments.
+When calling :meth:`kodiswift.Plugin.url_for`, any keyword arguments passed that are not required for the specified view function will be added as query string arguments.